 Sara Pilavin is the Associate Director of Special Events at Hazon.
 She joins Hazon after spending the past 8 years working at UJA-Federation of New York in their Fundraising and Marketing departments.
 She graduated from Queens College with a major in Sociology, and a minor in Student Services and Counseling.
+Sara is thrilled to be working on the Israel Ride, blending her love and passion for Israel, sustainability, and connection.
 After bouncing around most of Manhattan, Sara is happily settled in Brooklyn, NY.

 Special Events Coordinator

 Elana Eyal is Hazon's Special Events Coordinator, dedicated to the organization and smooth sailing of Hazon's special events including the Israel Ride.
 Prior to joining Hazon, she worked for a renewable energy (biogas) startup and at a socially-conscious video production company.
 Elana is very connected to Israel, where she lived for 8 years after graduating from Tel Aviv University.
 She loves all things outdoors, making art, practicing yoga, and has backpacked solo throughout the world.

 Chief Executive Officer, Friends of the Arava Institute